Web Analytics

 and - Bitwise logical AND

-This instruction is very similar to `add, and it comes in two formats.
+This instruction is functionally very similar to add, and it likewise comes in two formats.

-The first one (add1) applies binary & on the values of two registers: SR1, SR2, and storing the result in DR1:
+The first format (register mode) applies a bitwise AND (&) to the values of two registers, SR1 and SR2, storing the result in DR1:

-The second one (add2) applies binary & between SR1 and IMM5 and stores the result in DR1:
+The second format (immediate mode) applies a bitwise AND between SR1 and a sign-extended IMM5 value, storing the result in DR1:

-The same idea as before applies; we check bit[5] to determine which format we decode.
+The same logic as before applies: we check bit[5] to determine which format to decode.

 static inline void and(uint16_t i) {